NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 ## Conclusions
 1. Fine-tuned BERT model with LoRA adaptation achieved slightly better performance compared to the baseline MLP model.
 2. The overall prediction performance was not as strong as expected.
+3. Exploring alternative language models, such as RoBERTa, may yield improved results due to their stronger pretraining and representational capacity.
+However, utilizing such models was not feasible within our available computational resources.
-3. Our suggested model struggled to fully capture the complexity of emotional expression in lyrics, indicating that valence prediction from text alone may be inherently limited — or that further architectural enhancements and richer multi-modal features (e.g., audio) may be needed.
+4. Our suggested model struggled to fully capture the complexity of emotional expression in lyrics, indicating that valence prediction from text alone may be inherently limited — or that further architectural enhancements and richer multi-modal features (e.g., audio) may be needed.
+5. Our suggested model struggled to fully capture the complexity of emotional expression in lyrics, suggesting that valence prediction from text alone may be fundamentally limited.
+Future improvements could involve richer multi-modal representations (e.g., incorporating audio features), as well as more advanced architectures or alternative language models like RoBERTa which may be feasible given access to proper computational resources.

 <p align="center">
   <img src="assets/thinking.png" alt="Robot thinking" width="250"/>
 </p>

+## EXTRA - Evaluation of Labeling and Training Strategies
+Initially, we explored alternative datasets that might be more naturally suited to classification-based emotion prediction.
+Our goal was to find a dataset that could support a supervised mood classification task, and sufficient sample sizes for effective fine-tuning of a language model.
+However, none of the available datasets, apart from the one used in our project, satisfied both criteria- limiting our ability to pursue classification in a meaningful way.

+Secondly, we aimed to classify lyrics into discrete mood categories.
+Since the dataset provided valence as a continuous score, we applied quantization into four, then six classes.
+Both approaches yielded disappointing results, likely due to many samples falling near class boundaries.
+This suggested that applying classification to predefined continuous data introduces a mismatch with the task.
+Therefore, we decided to proceed with a regression-based approach.

+Moreover, we evaluated the impact of applying LoRA to different numbers of final layers in the BERT model, treating the number of affected layers as a hyperparameter.
+The goal was to determine how the depth of adaptation influences performance, with a focus on the last layers where task-specific information is typically concentrated.

 ## Future Work